Corporate - Tax credits and incentivesLast reviewed - 12 March 2023

 - service relationship, employment relationship, contract work, cooperative employment relationship

 - services provided under a contract of mandate or contract for specific work, and

 The condition for the deduction will be that a given employee devotes at least 50% of the total working time directly to R&D activities in a given month.
 The deduction will be valid from the month in which the taxpayer submitted a tax return for a given year until the end of that tax year.

-The relief was introduced for a period of 5 years and covers expenses from the beginning of the 2022 fiscal year until the end of the 2026 fiscal year.
-It is available to both PIT and CIT taxpayers investing in robotization, regardless of the size of their operations.
-Entrepreneurs are additionally able to deduct 50% of the costs incurred for investments in robotization.
+The relief for robotisation was introduced for a period of five years and covers expenses from the beginning of the 2022 fiscal year until the end of the 2026 fiscal year.
+It is available to both PIT and CIT payers investing in robotisation, regardless of the size of their operations.
+Entrepreneurs are additionally able to deduct 50% of the costs incurred for investments in robotisation.

 The deduction is to apply in particular to:

-- purchase of software necessary for the proper startup of new fixed assets in the field of robotization,
+- purchase of software necessary for the proper start-up of new fixed assets in the field of robotisation

 - training costs for employees who will operate the new equipment.

 The value of the deduction may not exceed the amount of income in a given tax year.